Preserved Lemon Foccacia

 A cooking school class is a great way for the entire family to learn simple recipes.
 This focaccia is fun for the little ones: the fixings are spread at the bottom of the tray, before the dough, for added moisture, then flipped after baking.

-Our instructor added rosemary and basil, but whatever herbs you have on hand and enjoy could do the trick.
+Our instructor added rosemary and basil, but whatever herbs you have on hand and enjoy will do the trick.

 Need